Case Study: WOCoB Inc.

-Project Type: Nonprofit Startup, Brand Development & Strategy
+Project Type: Nonprofit Startup, Organizational Brand Development & Strategy

 Services: Business Management, Creative Marketing, Project Planning Clients/Partners: Women of Color on Broadway (WOCoB), Inc.